-The International Service-Learning in Chile Program (May to July, 2013) is designed for students who are service-minded, flexible, and self-starters.
+The International Service-Learning in Chile Program is designed for students who are service-minded, flexible, and self-starters.
 Selected participants will enroll in a 1-credit course from so that they are academically prepared for the service-learning experience.

 While in Santiago, students stay with local families, receive intensive language instruction and learn about the country's culture and social services system.
 They then do a service internship at community sites in underresourced neighborhoods.
 Students participate in weekly gatherings and submit written reflection assignments to process their experience.
 They also write a final paper synthesizing their service with their academic learning.

 Upon return to campus in the fall, the Chile cohort builds on their experience by doing a follow-up service project in the St. Louis community.
 This model is unique to Washington University and ensures sustained community impact.